janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

 2. Influxdb
 3. Grafana

-The Grafana user interface can be accessed through the `public device URL` that you can find in your balanaCloud dashboard.
+The Grafana user interface can be accessed (login and password is `admin`) through the `public device URL` that you can find in your [BalenaCloud](https://www.balena.io/) dashboard.
 This means that you can access your Grafana dashboards wherever you have internet access !